-We are currently accepting submissions for the Fall 2022 Review.
-Select the “How do I Submit a Practice” tab below to learn more.
+Submissions for the Spring 2023 Review will open on February 20th, 2023.
+Select the “How do I Submit a Practice” tab below to learn more about the submission process.

 The MCH Innovations Database is a searchable repository of “what’s working” in MCH which includes effective practices and policies from the field that are positively impacting MCH populations.
 Practices in the database are assessed along a Practice Continuum and receive a designation of Cutting-Edge, Emerging, Promising, or Best Practice depending on the level of evidence demonstrating a practice’s impact, among other criteria.
 To learn more about submitting a policy, click here.